This year, we’re breaking down the boundaries.

 Joie de Cooking

 Why: Eric DeBonis was one of the founders of the food scene in Utah and continues to innovate, but his classic French restaurant focused on local ingredients remains his star enterprise.
 Chef Emmanuel Levarek’s French connections and DeBonis’ natural fanaticism account for the authenticity of the food and atmosphere that has never rigidified into continental stuffiness.
-Sitting at the Zinc Bar, enjoying steak frites and a glass of Bourgogne, it’s easy to imagine you are in fact in a Paris bistro.
+Sitting at the Zinc Bar at The Paris Bistro enjoying steak frites and a glass of Bourgogne, it’s easy to imagine you are in fact in a Paris bistro.

 Stellar Dish: Steak au Poivre Pommes Frites